 - We have transitioned our annual calendar to FSC-certified paper and soy ink.

 - Our general and program brochures are printed on recycled paper.

 - In 2010 we transitioned from a print to electronic newsletter and we are using social media and e-blasts to share Preserve news.

 - We use Green Seal certified paper products (paper towels, toilet paper)

 - We have instituted online registration for Summer Camps, Junior Rangers and Public Programs saving reams of paper each year.

-- In 2015 we began using computers versus paper forms for sign ups at our twice-yearly Healthy Ulster week – ending the use of thousands of paper forms each year.
+- In 2015 we began using electronic sign-ups at our twice-yearly Healthy Ulster week – saving thousands of paper forms annually.